wkolowski/Type-Theory-Wishlist/README.md

 - [Fibred Data Types](https://www.researchgate.net/publication/261165437_Fibred_Data_Types)

 Tangentially related:
-- [Higher inductive-recursive univalence and type-directed definitions](https://homotopytypetheory.org/2014/06/08/hiru-tdd/) - see for a definition of universe with type-directed equality like the one presented above, but using higher-inductive types instead of constructor that compute
+- [Higher inductive-recursive univalence and type-directed definitions](https://homotopytypetheory.org/2014/06/08/hiru-tdd/) - see for a definition of universe with type-directed equality like the one presented above, but using higher-inductive types instead of computational inductive types
 - [Simulating Induction-Recursion for Partial Algorithms](https://members.loria.fr/DLarchey/files/papers/TYPES_2018_paper_19.pdf) - how to define complicated recursive functions without resorting to induction-recursion)
 - [A polymorphic representation of induction-recursion](https://www.researchgate.net/publication/244448805_A_polymorphic_representation_of_induction-recursion) ([slides](http://www.cs.ru.nl/dtp11/slides/capretta.pdf))
 - [A Formalisation of a Dependently Typed Language as an Inductive-Recursive Family](https://www.cse.chalmers.se/~nad/publications/danielsson-types2006.pdf)